Skip to Content

 What Is the Gator Pitbull?

 However, as dog fighting gradually became banned faster than wildfire in many parts of the world, many people started exploiting other attributes of this dog.
-For instance, Gator Pitbull makes a very good family dog due to the great love they have for their owners.
+For instance, Gator Pitbull make very good family dogs due to the great love they have for their owners.

-The present-day Gator Pitbull may or may not be good fighters because the Gator Pitbull Bloodline has undergone a lot of alteration over the years and breeders are now breeding these dogs for their social abilities and affection.
+The present-day Gator Pitbull may or may not be a good fighter because the Gator Pitbull bloodline has undergone a lot of alteration over the years.
+Breeders are now breeding these dogs for their social abilities and affection.

 There are two bloodlines that can be considered the Gator Pitbull.
 They are: